-This is a notice of the Presidential declaration of a major disaster for the State of Maryland (FEMA-1409-DR), dated May 1, 2002, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Maryland (FEMA-1910-DR), dated May 6, 2010, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I do hereby determine the following areas of the State of Maryland to have been affected adversely by this declared major disaster:
+The following areas of the State of Maryland have been designated as adversely affected by this major disaster:

 Allegany, Anne Arundel, Baltimore, Calvert, Caroline, Carroll, Cecil, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Montgomery, Prince George's, Queen Anne's, Saint Mary's, Talbot, Washington, and Wicomico Counties and the Independent City of Baltimore for Public Assistance.